-Folded it in half to make a crease then unfolded it again.
+Fold it in half to make a crease then unfold it again.

-Despite making really sharp creases (you can see us using a knife to do this above), our strips still tried to open up so we decided to run a little glue along the inside of each one, to hold them firm, and left them to dry.
+Despite making really sharp creases (you can see us using a knife to do this above), our strips still tend to open up so we run a little glue along the inside of each one, to hold them firm.
+Leave them to dry.

 How to Weave a Recycled Magazine Basket

-We used a piece of card as a guide to show us were to start the weave as you need to leave some length for the sides, and used a clipboard to hold all our strips firmly while we got started
+We use a piece of card as a guide to show us where to start the weave remembering to leave some length for the sides.
+Using a clipboard to hold all the strips firmly makes the weaving much easier.

-We also used a few dabs of glue as we went along to hold everything in place.
+Weave the strips over and then under as shown in the photos.
+Using a few dabs of glue as you go along will hold everything in place.

-Once the base had dried, we removed it from the clipboard, and bent the remaining strips up to form the sides.
+Once the base has dried, remove it from the clipboard, and bend the remaining strips up to form the sides.

-We then continued to weave the sides.
-This time we used little pieces of double sided sticky tape to hold everything in place (not on them all, just the odd one).
-I would say that this isn’t essential, but it does make it easier – particularly for a child.
+Continue to weave the sides.
+This time we use little pieces of double sided sticky tape to hold everything in place (not on them all, just the odd one).
+This isn’t essential, but it does make it easier – particularly for a child.

 When you get to the top, bend the outer ends in, and secure them with glue.